TheInfRiNgeROfCalmNeSs/AgileEngineTestTask/README.md

 ## Notes
 + Text sample is given in `text.service.js`
-+ For
++ Given files structure is not obligatory and could be changed

 ## Usage
 + Click some provided word (or word combination), then apply bold, italic, underline styles or all at the same time.
-+ Also you can select some synonyms for word (or word combination)
++ Also you can select some synonyms (for any word), that you may see at the right block with corresponding scoring